 Department of Earth and Environmental Sciences Faculty Emeriti Scholarship: This scholarship is to help support students with a declared major in Geological Sciences at UMD.
 Students need to be in good academic standing and have financial need.

 James R. Frantes Graduate Fellowship: The purpose of this fellowship is to help recruit and retain graduate students for our department.
 The fellowship will be a non-service related award that will help a graduate student(s) pursue a field of geological study at UMD.
 Jim Frantes was a graduate student at UMD when he was diagnosed with cancer.
 He did not let that deter him from getting his degree.
 Not only did he finish his thesis while going through chemotherapy, he did research on his medical condition.
 Jim received his master's in 1987.

 Jill and Terry Swor Scholarship: This scholarship provides funding for undergraduate geological science students and is awarded based on academic performance and enthusiasm for the discipline; students with financial need will be given special consideration.

-Ralph and Ellen Marsden Scholarship: This awards helps students attend either the Wasatch-Uinta or PRC summer field camp.
+Ralph and Ellen Marsden Scholarship: This awards helps students attend the summer field camp.
 Ralph Marsden was respected the world over as a scientist and person.
 He was chief geologist at U.S. Steel before joining our department in 1967.
 He was department head from 1967 to 1974 and retired from UMD in 1980.

 Robert C. Bright Field Camp Scholarship: This scholarship supports field camp expenses for undergraduate majors in the Department of Earth and Environmental Sciences.
 Robert Bright was an outstanding teacher of quaternary stratigraphy and paleo-ecology in the Department of Ecology on the Twin Cities Campus.
 He was also the state paleontologist and was instrumental in establishing the Wasatch-Unita Field Camp in 1967.
 He also served as the camp’s first director.